 Howard supports national veterans’ organizations and travels to Capitol Hill advocating for veterans and educating policymakers about the needs of veterans.

-In her role as vice president, sales and marketing, Donna reaches out to groups across the country serving veterans, their spouses and children.
+In her role as vice president, marketing, Donna reaches out to groups across the country serving veterans, their spouses and children.
 Donna educates our wartime veterans and families to the benefits of the VetAssist® Program and helps deserving veterans age in the place of their choice by obtaining home care at no cost for VHC services.
 As a daughter of a WWII veteran and a VHC client, Donna is proud to serve these heroes and their families.

 Donna has more than 36 years of experience in sales training , as well as sales and marketing.
 She combines this wealth of business expertise with several years of experience focusing on the needs of older adults, caregivers and family members in need of home care assistance.
 Donna is a member of the Veterans Council of Broward County and is currently on the Aging and Disability Resource Center of Broward County’s Senior Advisory Council.

 Ms. Appel mentors at risk teenagers through a program called Take Stock in Children.
 TSIC is an organization that funds college scholarships to at risk youth.
 Donna is part of a team for the Steppin Up Shoe Project that collects and distributes new shoes for Broward County children.
-Shoes donated to The Children’s Home Society, Child Net, Kids in Distress, The Anne Stork Center and several other organizations have benefited thousands of Broward County youth with a pair of new shoes.on
+Shoes donated to The Children’s Home Society, Child Net, Kids in Distress, The Anne Stork Center and several other organizations have benefited thousands of Broward County youth with a pair of new shoes.o